rkruk/R.A.T.-Cyborg-Mouse-on-Linux/README.md

 Inside menuconfig just go to the drivers section --> input drivers:

 Main Menu:

 ![alt tag](https://raw.githubusercontent.com/rkruk/cyborg-mouse/master/images/1.jpg)

- ↳ Device Drivers Section:
+ ↳ Device Drivers Section: <br>

 ![alt tag](https://raw.githubusercontent.com/rkruk/cyborg-mouse/master/images/2.jpg)

  ↳ Input Devices --> Mice:

 ![alt tag](https://raw.githubusercontent.com/rkruk/cyborg-mouse/master/images/3.jpg)

 Change M for * (build in not as a module):

 ![alt tag](https://raw.githubusercontent.com/rkruk/cyborg-mouse/master/images/4.jpg)

-Exactly as shown here:
+Exactly as shown here: <br>

 ![alt tag](https://raw.githubusercontent.com/rkruk/cyborg-mouse/master/images/5.jpg)

 I'm not sure about that part - is it true or not.
 This is small change and only one driver more inside the kernel.
-I know that this is Logitek driver (not MadCatz), but I've read that it works in some cases somehow (-_-):
+I know that this is Logitek driver (not MadCatz), but I've read that it works in some cases somehow (-_-): <br>

 ![alt tag](https://raw.githubusercontent.com/rkruk/cyborg-mouse/master/images/6.jpg)

 After that exit Kernel Menu.